Battle of the Sexes (tennis): 1973: Riggs vs. Court

-Riggs had been one of the world's top tennis players in the 1940s; he was ranked year-end number one three times and had won six major titles during his career, including three Wimbledon titles.
+Riggs had been one of the world's top male tennis players in the 1940s; he was ranked year-end number one three times and had won six major titles during his career, including three Wimbledon titles.
 After he retired from professional tennis in 1951, Riggs remained a master promoter of himself and of tennis.
 In 1973, he opined that the female game was inferior and that even at his current age of 55 he could still beat any of the top female players.